 - There are two Spice editors.
 The older, called Oil, is a screen editor in the style of EMACS.
 Oil is a simple editor, lacking the frills and extensibility of EMACS, but is otherwise quite comfortable and has been in use for a long time.
-A newer editor, Hemlock is a faithful implementation of EMACS. - A drawing program, DP, is available to produce illustrations and technical drawings.
+A newer editor, Hemlock is a more faithful implementation of EMACS. - A drawing program, DP, is available to produce illustrations and technical drawings.
 DP has been used extensively for electronic circuit diagrams, and post processors are available to perform consistency checking and to generate wirelists from circuit diagrams.
 Illustrations generated by DP can be incorporated into documents produced by Mint, the Spice document preparation system. - Mint is a powerful system for document formatting and layout.
-It incorporates multiple interpreters (currently a Scribe-like language, DP, and Plot), and will format output for either the PERQ screen or the Dover printer. - Update, a version control and file transfer system, can be used to move sets of files between a PERQ and a Vax Unix.
+It incorporates multiple interpreters (currently a Scribe-like language, DP, and Plot), and will format output for either the PERO screen or the Dover printer. - Update, a version control and file transfer system, can be used to move sets of files between a PERQ and a Vax Unix.
 Update provides the basic mechanism for distribution and updating of Spice software.
 You will find it very useful for maintaining your own software and document files. - Mercury is a mail system based on Rdmail.
 It is also available on Vax Unix under the name Hg. - In the area of programming tools there is, of course Pascal, the original language for the PERQ and the implementation language for the Kernel and most of the servers, commands and utilities.
 In addition, SubAda, a compiler for a subset of Ada is available.
-SubAda is link-level compatible with the Pascal compiler and it can also be used on Vax Unix. - Spice Lisp is just beginning to run on PERQs.
+SubAda is link-level compatible with the Pascal compiler and it can also be used on Vax Unix. - Spice Lisp is now running on PERQs.
 We expect to see large performance improvements and some application programs in the months to come.
 One of the first application programs is the Hemlock editor. - An IPC interface generator, called Matchmaker, a powerful debugger called Kraut, and a macro preprocessor, Pasmac, are also available.
 Matchmaker generates client/server interfaces that look like procedure calls.
 Most of the details of IPC message formats and system calls are thus hidden from the programmer.
 Kraut is a symbolic debugger for Pascal and SubAda programs with a conditional tracing facility and the ability to display values in user-defined formats.
-Pasmac is a macro preprocessor which has been used to generate Pascal and microcode programs. - A C compiler and a Unix-like environment (Spoonix) are also beginning to run on PERQs; this will make a large body of existing programs available on the PERQ.
+Pasmac is a macro preprocessor which has been used to generate Pascal and microcode programs.